free things to do in New York City

 Classical Music | Brahms' two sonatas

 Rolf Schulte, violin; Judith Olson, piano.
 Program: Brahms (1833-1897) Sonata in G Major.
 Op.
-78 (1879) Brahms (1833-1897) Sonata in E-flat Major, Op.
+78 (1879) more Brahms (1833-1897) Sonata in E-flat Major, Op.
 120, No. 2 (1894) About the Performers “One of the most distinguished violinists of our day” (The New Yorker) violonist Rolf Schulte has performed with the Berlin Philharmonic, Munich Philharmonic among others.
-Pianist Judith Olson is both a solo and collaborative musician, and has toured throughout North, Central and South America, Europe, the Middle East, and Korea.
+Pianist Judith Olson is both a solo and collaborative musician, and has toured throughout North, Central and South America, Europe, the Middle East, and Korea. less

 New York City, NY; NYC